-Figure I.4 Workflow where MID and MVIS profiles have equivalent material channels.
+Figure I.4 Workflow where MID and MVIS profiles have equivalent multiplex channels.

-Figure I.5 Workflow with NO material channel subset requirements using MaterialLink profile.
+Figure I.5 Workflow with NO multiplex channel subset requirements using a MultiplexLink profile.

-Annex J (informative) ColorEncodingSpace class profiles
+Annex J (informative) ColorEncodingSpace profiles

-ColorEncodingSpace class profiles allow for profile files that have minimum data structure which can be embedded in images with clear, concise, and non-redundant (canonical) information relative to a "named" referance that is provided to the CMM for determining the actual transforms to apply.
+ColorEncodingSpace profiles allow for profile files that have minimum data structure which can be embedded in images with clear, concise, and non-redundant (canonical) information relative to a "named" referance that is provided to the CMM for determining the actual transforms to apply.
 Because the actual transformation is not defined by the profile, the CMM is responsible for determining/defining the transform to use.